SEMICeu/SDG-sandbox/process_and_method/methodology/phase2.md

 <details>
   <summary><b>Description</b></summary>

-Relying on the input gathered, the editors draft tables for all the entities of the data model.
+Relying on the input gathered, the editors draft tables for all the entities of the OOTS data model for specific evidence types.
 Per entity, the table consists of the following elements;
 * Proposed attribute(s) / relationship(s)
 * Proposed expected type
 * Proposed definition
 * Proposed cardinality

-Tables are a way to provide further information and context to the data model, unlike the UML class diagram which can be seen as a visual representation of the data model.
-Both form the data model referred to in the further steps.
+Tables are a way to provide further information and context to the OOTS data model for specific evidence types, unlike the UML class diagram which can be seen as a visual representation of the OOTS data model for specific evidence types.
+Both form the OOTS data model for specific evidence types referred to in the follwowing steps.

 </details>